Site Search

 Bridgewater College — Bridgewater, VA

-Bridgewater College, founded in 1880, is a private liberal arts college affiliated with the Church of the Brethren.
-Its 300-acre campus is located in the Shenandoah Valley of Virginia, nearby to Harrisonburg, Charlottesville, Washington, DC, and Richmond.
+Founded in 1880, Bridgewater College is a private four-year liberal arts college that is known for its strong academic programs, its commitment to service, and its beautiful campus.
+It is located on a 300-acre campus in the Shenandoah Valley of Virginia, nearby to Harrisonburg, Charlottesville, Washington, D.C., and Richmond.

 Yes, connect me!